 635.0421 As399s 2002 Seed to Seed by Suzanne Ashworth - very comprehensive, reference book

 635.0423 D442b Breed Your Own Vegetable Varieties: The Gardener's and Farmer's Guide to Plant Breeding and Seed Saving by Carol Deppe

 635.0421 B848n The New Seed-Starters Handbook by Nancy Bubel - great for beginners and more experienced gardeners

 You don’t need to repackage your seeds for the library; you can bring them in a paper bag, for example, or in the original commercial seed packet.
 Seed should be dry and clean of chaff.

 Bring them to the Help Desk on Second Floor.

 Fill out an information slip, available at the help desk or online here.
 The contact information you provide is for internal library use, for tracking and in case we have questions about your seeds.

 We will accept any seeds, however we prefer those that are open-pollinated or heirloom, because seeds from these plants will be viable in the next year.
 If you do not know if your seeds are open-pollinated, please note that on the information card.

-Easy seeds to save include: tomatoes, beans and peas, corn, cucumbers, melons and squash, annual and biennial herbs, lettuce, peppers, eggplant, spinach and miscellaneous greens. (from Seed Ambassadors Zine)
+Easy seeds to save include: tomatoes, beans and peas, cucumbers, melons and squash, annual and biennial herbs, lettuce, peppers, eggplant, spinach and miscellaneous greens. (from Seed Ambassadors Zine)